 Do you groan a little bit as you sit down to write out your New Year’s Resolutions?
 It turns out, you aren’t alone.
 In fact, many of us have the same resolutions all geared toward improving our lives.

-Check out the 10 most popular resolutions made by millions of Americans each year:
+Check out the 10 most popular resolutions made by millions of Americans each year.
+Do any of these sound like you?

 - Lose weight